jojijacobk/JavaScript-Knowledge/Deep-Dive-Into-"this"-Operator.md

          * [Ignored this](Deep-Dive-Into-"this"-Operator.md#ignored-this)
          * [Safer this](Deep-Dive-Into-"this"-Operator.md#safer-this)

-# What is `this` in Javascript?
+# What is `this` in JavaScript?

-*`this`* keyword is a special identifier which is automatically defined in the scope of every javascript functions. `this` is not an author time binding but a run time binding depending on the call site from where the function is being invoked.
+*`this`* keyword is a special identifier which is automatically defined in the scope of every JavaScript functions. `this` is not an author time binding but a run time binding depending on the call site from where the function is being invoked.